Fastigiella carinata

 Fastigiella carinata is a species of sea snail, a marine gastropod mollusk in the family Cerithiidae.

-Distribution

 Description

 The maximum recorded shell length is 53 mm.

+The shell is elongately turreted and is umbilicated.
+The whorls are rounded.
+The aperture is small.
+The siphonal canal is very short.
+The columella is somewhat twisted.

 Habitat

 Minimum recorded depth is 0 m.
 Maximum recorded depth is 1 m.